What is MIDI ? – PART 1

 NOTE: You may find that you are not familiar with some of the terminology and abbreviations I use on all the pages of this website.
-I have provided within the text further details, simply by hovering your mouse cursor over any word with a row of dots underneath
+I have now incorporated within the text further pop out details, simply by hovering your mouse cursor over any word with a row of dots underneath

 For example: . . . .
 Hover over the word MIDI